mikechase3/notebook.mchase.me/development/languages-and-architectures/java/java.md

 Stack is a subclass of Vector and a legacy class.
 It is thread safe which might be an overhead in an environment where thread safety is not needed.
 An alternate to Stack is to use [ArrayDequeue](https://www.geeksforgeeks.org/arraydeque-in-java/) which is not thread safe and faster array implementation.
 {% endhint %}

-## Vectors
+### Vectors

-#### What is it?
+**What is it?**

 I don't know.
 Nobody ever taught us about Vectors.
 One of my instructors said they're not important.
 That's probably not true or they wouldn't exist.
 And Stacks use them I guess; I'm sure it's efficient and important somewhere.
-But I don't know where yet.&#x20;
+But I don't know where yet.

-> &#x20;[**Vector:**](https://www.geeksforgeeks.org/java-util-vector-class-java/) A vector provides us with dynamic arrays in Java.
+> [**Vector:**](https://www.geeksforgeeks.org/java-util-vector-class-java/) A vector provides us with dynamic arrays in Java.
 Though, it may be slower than standard arrays but can be helpful in programs where lots of manipulation in the array is needed.
 This is identical to ArrayList in terms of implementation.
 However, the primary difference between a vector and an ArrayList is that a Vector is synchronized and an ArrayList is non-synchronized.
 Let’s understand the Vector with an example:

-#### How to use it:
+**How to use it:**

 ```java
 // Java program to demonstrate the